Narwel99/Selective-attention-in-VLMs/README.md

 **Inference Options:**
 - **Single Video Analysis:** Deep dive into a specific clip with real-time scoring.
 - **Batch Analysis:** Automated run over the entire dataset, generating Description_table.csv and Summary_table.csv.

-  Summary_table :
-  For each mode the total score (mean of metrics)